-My Chopped Italian Salad is your excuse to open up the doors and take dinner outside.
-It’s a combination of crunchy veggies and Mediterranean flavors that just can’t be beat.
+My Chopped Italian Salad is a healthy combination of crunchy veggies and Mediterranean flavors that just can’t be beat.

 A chopped Italian salad is made for outdoor eating